WebAssembly/tool-conventions/DynamicLinking.md

 WebAssembly Dynamic Linking
 ===========================

-This document describes a proposed ABI for dynamic linking of WebAssembly modules along with the current implementation status.
+This document describes the current WebAssembly dynamic linking ABI used by emscripten and by the llvm backend when targeting emscripten.

 Note: This ABI is still a work in progress.
 There is no stable ABI yet.